A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation

-The major limitation of the proposed transformation is that it is not applicable to general large-scale problems, due to the scaling of dense matrices.
-However, to apply the proposed transformation to such problems, it might be possible to apply some form of domain decomposition, followed by sequential iterative solution where the boundary fluxes should match between decomposed parts.
-The proposed transformation lends itself naturally to this type of decomposition, since discrete angular in-flux information can be obtained from the entries of the entry-wise product $(\mathbf{A}^T+\mathbf{R}^T)_i \circ \mathbf{j}$, where the index $i$ denotes the row, meaning this vector gives the in-flux of power onto row element $i$ from each column element $j$ in the domain.
-A general algorithm for accomplishing such a decomposed solution would be a valuable extension of the proposed transformation.
+For large-scale problems with global radiative connectivity, the proposed formulation is limited primarily by the memory requirements of the dense matrices $\mathbf{A}$, $\mathbf{R}$, $\mathbf{C}$, and $\mathbf{D}$ when $\mathbf{F}$ is dense.
+To extend applicability to such problems, domain decomposition followed by sequential iterative solution where the boundary fluxes match between decomposed parts is a natural direction.
+The proposed formulation lends itself to this type of decomposition, since discrete angular in-flux information can be obtained from the entries of the entry-wise product $(\mathbf{A}^\top+\mathbf{R}^\top)_i \circ \mathbf{j}$, where the index $i$ denotes the row, meaning this vector gives the in-flux of power onto row element $i$ from each column element $j$ in the domain.
+A general algorithm for accomplishing such a decomposed solution would be a valuable extension.

 If one has a priori knowledge of the problem to be solved, one may sample the domain selectively for $\mathbf{F}$, for example based on the emissive power for non-reflecting non-scattering problems, or based on the previous $\mathbf{j}$ for general dynamic problems, rather than the uniform sampling which was used in this paper.
 This could potentially allow a significant reduction in the number of samples necessary to accurately resolve the radiative transfer field.
 This importance sampling would be especially relevant for dynamic problems, where $\mathbf{F}$ needs to be updated for each time step, for example for convective transport of a fluid with spatially and temporally varying extinction $\beta$.